 Processes

-I believe these prints represent the finest that currently can be produced.
+I believe these prints represent the finest quality that currently can be produced.
 (The following image prefixes indicate the original format: 'SF' means 35mm, 'MF' means 6 x 7cm, and LF means 4 x 5".)

 Paul Wiles Nature Photography Home Page Photo Gallery Paul Wiles Photography Orders Paul Wiles Biography Contact Paul Wiles Photography